 Another bit of British trickery was described in the book A Man Called Intrepid about Sir William Stephenson who, along with other agents, caused all kinds of trouble for the Axis forces during WWII: influencing Hitler to delay his invasion of Russia (which proved disastrous) and to not invade Great Britain at all.
 Ian Fleming, the creator of the James Bond books, worked for Williams and probably got many of his ideas for special dangerous devices from his work with the agency.

 So, back to the Harry Potter series: who comes to mind when you consider the adjectives deceptive, distracting, disruptive, devious, and dangerous to anyone who crosses them?
-It seems to me that in the coming wizarding war that Fred and George make up that missing ingredient that will spell success for the good guys.
+It seems to me that in the coming wizarding war, Fred and George make up that missing ingredient that will spell success for the good guys.
 The way they approach evil is so different from the Death Eaters or the Order of the Phoenix.
 Both of those grown-up organizations are serious and determined.
-Fred and George are determined, but even in the face of serious situations they are flippant.
-In the first war the Marauders may have played a similar role, but Fred and George Weasley far surpass anything that James, Sirius or Lupin ever contrived.
+Fred and George are determined, but even in the face of serious situations, they are flippant.
+In the First Wizarding War, the Marauders may have played a similar role, but Fred and George Weasley far surpass anything that James, Sirius, or Lupin ever contrived.

 I think that J.K.
 Rowling has been giving us some hints about this for quite a while.
 The first enemy at Hogwarts was Filch and Mrs. Norris.
 Outwitting them proved a very easy task for the twins, but it probably helped them to hone their skills.